Seanbon0611/ssi-python-broken/README.md

     ```

 5. ### Retrieve the Application Pod Name:
     Find the name of your application pod.
-It should follow the naming convention ssi-js-sandbox-xxxxxxxx-xxxx:
+It should follow the naming convention ssi-py-sandbox-xxxxxxxx-xxxx:
     ```bash
     kubectl -n ssi get pods
     ```